ducksteam33/WCI_Tool/README.md

 <br>To use the tool.

-This tool was developed for Arch.
+This tool was developed in Arch linux, im currently working on making it available for debian based distros.